 Goal: To reduce amounts of deaths in the workplace.

-To achieve these goals the academy should publish learning content which shows which situations could be dangerous, show certain procedures to follow, how to act when accidents happen, hereby increasing their competence level to avoid and handle dangerous situations.
+To achieve these goals the academy should publish learning content that shows which situations could be dangerous, show certain procedures to follow, and how to act when accidents happen, hereby increasing their competence level to avoid and handle dangerous situations.
 In this last example especially microlearning can be very effective and fast in creating and distributing important changes if new accidents have just happened to avoid new ones.

 The microlearning content

 The learning content consists of at least one topic, most often several topics.
 Our recommendation is that there are not too many topics included.
 The learner has to be able to grasp everything in one learning content version when they are being tested in their understanding.